Training Program

 The philosophy of the GVSU University Counseling Center incorporates a systems approach of being interdependent, independent, and embedded with the university community.
 In addition, the Center sees itself to be continually evolving through quality improvement based on assessment, goal setting, and outcome measures.
 The Center is considered to be an integral part of the University as manifested through the roles assumed and relationships developed by senior staff, interns, and the training program within the university community.
 Staff members believe they have an ethical responsibility not only to assist students directly through counseling services but also to influence the university environment in order to create a healthy climate for students.
 The Center is interdependent in its collaborative effort with other offices at the University.
 Examples include collaborative programming, research, consultation, and teaching with other members of the university community.
 The Center is independent in its separate budget, office space, and programmatic determinations.
 Staff members also function independently in the development of their specialty areas.
 The training program parallels this philosophy.

 The training program is embedded in the Center and is viewed as an essential part of the Center.
-All staff members provide supervision to interns and have a part in intern training and evaluation.
+All staff members provide supervision and/or consultation to interns and have a part in intern training and evaluation.
 Interns take an active contributing role in staff meetings, service delivery, and center policies and procedures.

 Included in the philosophy of the training program is an emphasis on the interns' interdependence with the environment, appreciation of diversity, recognition of alternative world views, and embracing the importance of diversity sensitivity and multicultural competence.
 Some of the interns early activities include becoming familiar with the Grand Valley campus, particularly learning about the Division of Student Affairs.
 As they move into their direct service activities, interns have an opportunity to be interdependent with Center staff through a variety of activities including co-facilitation of groups and presentations, supervised emergency coverage, a professional development seminar comprised of interns and senior staff, and departmental case presentations.
 They are also interdependent with the university community through training opportunities with the Division of Student Affairs, research with staff, liaisons with student organizations, consultation with faculty/staff/students, and training of peer educators.